-Richland Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richland Hills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Richland Hills is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Richland Hills who work in office and administrative support (16.64%), sales jobs (8.90%), and maintenance occupations (8.15%).

 In terms of college education, Richland Hills is nearly on par with the US average for all cities of 21.84%: 17.28% of adults 25 and older in Richland Hills have a bachelor's degree or advanced degree.

 The per capita income in Richland Hills in 2010 was $24,612, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $98,448 for a family of four.
 However, Richland Hills contains both very wealthy and poor people as well.

 Richland Hills is a very ethnically-diverse city.
 The people who call Richland Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richland Hills residents report their race to be White, followed by Black or African-American.
 Richland Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.50% of the city’s residents.
 Important ancestries of people in Richland Hills include Irish, English, Scottish, and European.